Activities that Can Help — or Hurt — if Your Child has Scoliosis

 Don't Text Frequently — The forward, bent head position of texting is terrible for people with scoliosis.
 It's not good for anyone, actually.
 It puts pressure on the spinal cord and compresses blood vessels to the spinal cord.
 Texting can damage the spinal cord and degenerate vertebra over time.
 If your child has the scoliosis gene, texting can trigger scoliosis progression.
 Using talk to text functions, holding the phone at eye level and lying on a cervical roll are the safest ways to text.

 Don't Perform Torso Extensions — Repeatedly extending your thoracic spine in backbends, gymnastics, high jump, dance maneuvers (especially in ballet) and certain yoga positions causes vertebrae to rotate further into the hollow of the scoliosis curve.
 The force often causes rapid scoliosis progression.
 Rather than force your child to quit these activities, have them limit back bends and use modified poses.
+We have written an article on recommended yoga poses for scoliosis (and those to avoid).

 Don't Sleep with the Lights On — Melatonin is a hormone secreted by the pineal gland when your child sleeps.
 This hormone regulates puberty, especially in girls.
 Studies show that people with scoliosis have lower melatonin levels.
 Since melatonin is secreted primarily while you sleep, even the faintest light can slow or stop its release.
 A melatonin deficiency can cause early onset of puberty and associated growth spurts, as well as scoliosis progression.
 If your child enters puberty early, she has an increased risk of scoliosis progression because their brain and body aren't yet in sync.